nmxmxh/master-ovasabi/WHITE_PAPER.md

 In traditional distributed systems, context is fragmented.
 It's scattered across ad-hoc HTTP headers, inconsistent request payloads, and disparate logging systems.
 This fragmentation makes it nearly impossible to have a holistic view of any given transaction, leading to systems that are difficult to debug, secure, and evolve.

-INOS solves this problem with a simple yet profound concept: a universal metadata envelope, the `commonpb.Metadata` protobuf, that acts as the system's "DNA."
+INOS solves this problem with a simple yet profound concept: a universal metadata envelope, the `commonpb.Metadata` protobuf [@protobuf_devguide], that acts as the system's "DNA."
 This single, unified structure is carried with every interaction—across REST, gRPC, WebSockets, and internal events—providing a complete, consistent, and auditable context for every operation.

 ```mermaid
 sequenceDiagram